sanderaido/art_engine/README.md

 You must place your previously generated _metadata.json file in the build_old folder.

 🛠️🛠️ Note again that the engine and *especially* documentation are a work in progress.
 Both will be improved upon further.

+# More features in progress / on the way

+## Incompatible layers system
+Mark layers incompatible with others to prevent generation
+## Layer variation system
+Mark layers for variation, allowing things like ensuring all traits are the same color
+## Add option to include rarity in metadata
+## Bring items to the front
+Mark specific items to be moved the first n of the collection for sequential minting.
+## Add option to mint exact number of specific traits.